jackyToras/salon-appointment-system/README.md

 # Salon Booking Realm

-A microservices-based online salon booking platform for college students at Jaypee University of Information Technology.

 ## Overview

 Salon Booking Realm is a comprehensive web application that enables students to book salon services online.
 The system features real-time availability checking, secure payment processing via Stripe, and automated email notifications.